zebrunner/carina/docs/advanced/program_flow.md

 **Dependent vs. independent tests.
 Which approach is better?**

-Try to develop fully independent tests to reuse all the benefits of the multi-threading execution.
-For example [Zebrunner Selenium Grid](https://zebrunner.com/) provides 1000 threads as default limitation and allow to execute your full regression scenarios in minutes!
+Try to develop fully independent tests to reuse all the benefits of the multi-threaded execution.
+For example, [Zebrunner Selenium Grid](https://zebrunner.com/) provides 1000 threads as default limitation and allows to execute your full regression scenarios in minutes!
 Use dependent methods via `dependsOnMethods` Test Annotation only if it is really required by Test logic.
-Carina will preserve all drivers for dependent methods so you can start driver in one method and proceed to with the page in another.
+Carina will preserve all drivers for dependent methods so you can start driver in one method and proceed with the page in another.
 ```
 public class WebSampleSingleDriver implements IAbstractTest {
     HomePage homePage = null;